nicolaepetridean/player_segmentation/README.md

        	- try different model optimisers
     	- try multiple losses / weighted loss
 	5.	split the big picture in smaller images, around the players that overlap the signs could potentially output a better segmentation, using SAM
-	6.	in order to avhieve step 4 we need to find a way to cluster players of interest vs. player not in the area of interest. my expectation is we can use model embeddings, maybe extracted with bbox-es arround the players.
+	6.	in order to achieve step 4 we need to find a way to cluster players of interest vs. player not in the area of interest. my expectation is model embeddings can help, maybe extracted with bbox-es arround the players.
 Clasification or clusterring of these model embeddings should help
  	7.	business specific requirements: depends on non functional requirements like model size, hardware various experiments can be tried.
   	8.	combine another decoder with sam encoder. (extract features with pretrained SAM, maybe experiment a bit with prompt encoder as well, and experiment by customizing the SAM decoder).
 Ensambles ??
    	9. Research on a better SAM fine-tune procedure.